 - Psychiatric interview.
-The psychiatric interview must contain a description of the client’s mental status with a thorough description of behavior, flow of thought and speech, affect, thought processes and mental content, sensorium and intellectual resources, cognitive status, insight, and judgment.
+The psychiatric interview must contain a description of the client’s mental status with a thorough description of behavior, the flow of thought and speech, affect, thought processes and mental content, sensorium and intellectual resources, cognitive status, insight, and judgment.

 - Serial assessment.
-Serial assessment of psychiatric status is necessary for determining fluctuating course and acute changes in mental status.
+Serial assessment of psychiatric status is necessary for determining the fluctuating course and acute changes in mental status.

-NANDA nursing diagnoses for persons with delirium include:
+Sample nursing diagnoses for persons with delirium include: